With Community First Credit Union you may find solutions to help meet your savings goals.

 - Student Starter account.
 Australians between the ages of and can have the convenience of a transaction account without having to pay any fees.
 This account provides access to your funds through Australia’s rediATM network, while at the same time calculating and depositing interest payments into your account.
 The best of both account worlds, the Student Starter makes is easy for young people to manage their finances.

-What high interest savings accounts are offered by Community First?
+What high interest savings accounts does Community First offer?

 - Bonus Saver account.
 Community First will pay you bonus interest on your savings if you are able to deposit at least $20 a month without making any withdrawals.
 This is an account with no monthly maintenance fee and no minimum balance requirement to open.